edoburu/django-project-template/README.rst

 .. note::

-    This feature is optional!
-The project already has a ``screen.css`` file which can be used and edited.
+    This feature is optional.
+If you don't like to use it, the project already has a ``screen.css`` file which can be used and edited.
     Feel free to remove those files in your own projects or fork (``config.rb``, ``Guardfile``, and ``frontend/sass``).
+    However, we highly recommended to take a look at it.

 Using compass